v2h/RTES2018/Documentation/IntrusionDetectionSystem.md

 The PIR motion sensor board used in this project includes a BSS0001 PIR motion detector IC.
 A description of this IC is provided by Adafruit and can be accessed [here](http://www.ladyada.net/media/sensors/BISS0001.pdf).
 The model of the sensor element is unknown.

 #### Motion Sensing Using MEMS-based Accelerometers
-A MEMS (microelectromechanical systems) – based accelerometer is a capacitive-type sensor that consists of two capacitive plates: one plate is fixed onto to a solid plane on a substrate and the other plate is moveable with a known mass (proof mass) that is connected to a spring and can move in response to an applied acceleration (Excelitas Technologies 2015).
+A MEMS–based accelerometer is a capacitive-type sensor that consists of two capacitive plates: one plate is fixed onto to a solid plane on a substrate and the other plate is moveable with a known mass (proof mass) that is connected to a spring and can move in response to an applied acceleration (Excelitas Technologies 2015).
 When the movable capacitive plate moves, the capacitance between its fingers and the fixed plate’s fingers is changed and thus an amplifying circuit can be connected to these two plates to realize a voltage.

 |![MEMS accelerator](https://github.com/v2h/RTES2018/blob/master/Figures/sensor/MEMS_accelerator.jpg)|
 |:--:|